Chautauqua: self-hostable audiobook pipeline (BNM, multi-backend TTS, M4B export). Mirror of github.com/elog08/chautauqua.

 docker compose --profile cpu up -d

-You can also mix backends: use piper for fast local checks, cpu with kokoro for Kokoro previews, and gemini or voxtral for the final render.
+You can also mix backends: use piper for fast local checks, cpu with kokoro for Kokoro previews, and gemini for the final render.

 BNM format